 However, a cracked cheesecake is only aesthetic.
 It’s still cheesecake!
 Cover up those cracks with the strawberry sauce and whipped cream.
 No one will ever know and your dessert will look a million bucks.

-- 6 tbsp unsalted sweet cream butter melted
+- 6 tablespoons unsalted sweet cream butter melted

 - 4 large eggs